Don't Let the Gala Become the Mission

 Your mission is the mission

-Four days before your next event, gather the Executive Director, Director of Development, and fundraisers to review the guest list through a relationship lens.
+Four days before your next event, gather your Executive Director, Director of Development, and fundraising team to review the guest list through a relationship lens.
+Your leadership may have 150 conversations that evening — but a handful of those need to be intentional, not haphazard.
+Identify five to ten guests who deserve a thoughtful conversation, a meaningful introduction, or a clear next step.

 Those questions can shift your event from a single fundraising moment into the beginning of a more intentional major gift strategy.